thephoeron/LLTHW/book/3-20-0-lispos.md

 **Note:** *the exercises in this chapter may require an additional computer to complete, and due to the prohibitive cost and lack of availability for some readers, it should be considered optional*.

+At some point in every Lisp Hacker's journey to mastery of the language, they learn about the old Lisp Machines, the powerful single-user workstations that existed in the golden-age of Lisp before the AI Winter.
+These Lisp Machines were not just unique for the technological innovations they introduced, and for running the Lisp language pretty much on the bare metal; they also utilized a pure Lisp operating system, that extended the power, elegance, and programmability of the Lisp language to the entire computing experience.

+Many Lisp Hackers have, at one point or another, attempted to resurrect the LispOS dream---but so far, the most progress has been made by Robert Strandh, the creator and lead developer of SICL.
+The main purpose of this chapter will be to get you up to speed on the LispOS project, and get the skills necessary to contribute.
+Toward this end, we will review the structure and purpose of Operating Systems, and build a basic LispOS on top of the Linux kernel.

 ---

 Will need a spare PC/Linux box that can be scrapped if you screw up.